N3TC4T/Django-queryset-export/README.md

 ***

-django queryset export allows you to export records of a queryset as csv , xml files
+django queryset export allows you to export records of a queryset as csv , xml files with ajax request without reloading page

 ###Installation
 ------------